 Solution: When it comes to carbonation, too little is better than too much.
-Most Sodastream manuals will recommend 3 pumps for moderate fizziness, and 5 for extreme bubbling, but no more.
+Most Sodastream manuals recommend 3 pumps for moderate fizziness and 5 for extreme bubbling, but no more.

-Remember that carbonating your drinks adds pressure to your bottles, so overdoing it can break them, and wreak all kinds of havoc.
+Carbonating your drinks adds pressure to your bottles, so overdoing it can break them, causing leaks and all other kinds of havoc.
 Moreover, excessive consumption of CO2 can give you heartburn and indigestion.

 #3 Stick to Cold Water

-Remember that this part is constantly passing highly-pressurized CO2 across its length, so it’s actually not that surprising that some eventual wear and tear is bound to happen.
+The gas tube is constantly passing highly-pressurized CO2 across its length, so it’s actually not that surprising that some eventual wear and tear is bound to happen.

-- Carefully unplug your appliance
+- Carefully unplug your Sodastream.

-- Remove your CO2 canister from the back compartment
+- Remove your CO2 canister from the back compartment.

-- Remove the bottle if attached to the machine
+- Remove the bottle if attached to the machine.

-- Locate the screws next to the carbonation terminal
+- Locate the screws next to the carbonation terminal.

-- Undo them with a screwdriver
+- Undo the screws with a screwdriver.

 #5 Only Carbonate Water